Skip to main content

 Why?

-The following combinations are rejected:
+The following combination is rejected:

-These configurations cause a BeanCreationException at startup — the application will not start.
+This configuration causes a BeanCreationException at startup — the application will not start.

-1. @Filter + typed handler for a no-fullDocument operation
+@Filter + typed handler for a no-fullDocument operation

 // REJECTED: @OnDelete handles DELETE which has no fullDocument